 Children Webmag was first published on 1 January 2000, and it has come out on the first of (almost) every month since then.
-When we started, the idea of a magazine on the internet was still fairly new.
+When it was started, the idea of a magazine on the internet was still fairly new.
 The volume of material on the web has increased massively since then.
 The first issues contained only a few articles, and issues are now much fuller, containing a mixture of regular columnists, reports of events, articles and book reviews.

 The primary aim of Children Webmag is to foster high standards of child care by informing those who work with children and young people, encouraging them to share ideas, to think, to learn, to develop new approaches and working methods, to research, to read and to enjoy the work.

 Surveys have shown that Children Webmag’s readers are mainly people who work with children and young people of all ages, ranging from early years to young adulthood.
 Readers are largely from the UK, but there are sizeable readerships in other English-speaking countries and a scatter of readers world-wide.
 English is rapidly becoming the main international language for child care workers.
 Children Webmag is, however, prepared to publish material in other languages, and over the years articles have appeared in several languages.

 - supported the recognition of children as individuals;

 - seen children in their social and cultural contexts;

 - been independent of political parties, religions and denominations;